brianronock/JS/snake/README.md

-Here’s a README.md file for your Snake Game project, designed to be hosted on GitHub:

 🐍 Snake Game

 A classic Snake game built with JavaScript and HTML5 Canvas, featuring modern enhancements like speed levels, obstacles, a health system, and dynamic gameplay controls.